Patricia DeRusso, MD, MS

 1990, Graduation with Distinction, George Washington University School of Medicine

-2015-present, Medical Ethics Committee
+2015-present, Chair, The Medical Bylaws Committee

-2015-present, Data Safety and Monitoring Board
+2015-present.
+Data Safety and Monitoring Board

-2014-present, Executive Committee of the Medical Staff, Chair
+2014-present, Credentials Committee of the Medical Staff

-2014-present, Peer Review Committee
+2014-present, The Peer Review Committee